 While consumer analysis always sparks privacy concerns, these smart shelves are designed to respect the consumer’s privacy.
 They don’t collect any photos, video, or personal information.
 Instead, they use the demographic data amassed from the sensors to create avatars of consumers’ faces, so there’s no trace of an individual’s identity.

 While these new smart shelves won’t arrive in stores until 2015, industry analysts expect them to have a significant impact on product placement and overall sales.

 MDG Advertising is a full-service advertising agency and one of Florida’s top creative ad agencies.
 With offices in Boca Raton and New York City, MDG’s core capabilities include branding, logo design, print advertising, retail marketing, digital marketing, mobile marketing, email marketing, media planning and buying, TV and radio, outdoor, newspaper, video marketing, Web design and development, content marketing, mobile marketing, social media marketing, and SEO.
-To stay on top of latest trends in digital marketing and advertising, contact MDG Advertising today at 561-338-7797.
+To stay on top of latest trends in digital marketing and advertising, contact MDG Advertising.
 Read more about ad targeting technology for retail marketing in “Brands Test Ad Targeting Technology at the Store Shelf.”